 Should I Refinance My Student Loans?

-Whether or not refinancing your student loans depends on your personal financial situation.
-In a general sense, if you can move into a loan with lower total costs, it can make sense financially.
+Whether or not refinancing your student loans makes sense depends on your personal financial situation.
+In a general sense, if you can move into a loan with lower total costs, it can make sense financially, especially if you have a private loan that won’t be eligible for forgiveness.
 However, you’ll have to factor in all aspects of your loan to make that determination, from your interest rate and monthly payment to the total amount you’ll pay over the duration of the loan.
 You should also consider the servicing capabilities of your loan provider.
 Consulting with a financial advisor can be a good idea since your student loan is likely one of the largest expenses in your life.